-Challenges for Niche Streaming Services
+Challenges for Niche Streaming Service Platforms

 1. Intense Competition with Major Platforms